 If you’re just getting started hiking, trekking poles (or hiking poles) may not be high on your gear list.
-Despite the fact that hiking poles have been proven to reduce stress on legs and knees by up to 25%.
-Some hikers carry trekking poles because the data supports it.
+Despite the fact that using the best hiking poles have been proven to reduce stress on legs and knees by up to 25%.

 Some carry hiking poles because they aid with balance, or climbing steep hills.
-Even others will carry hiking poles for all the above reasons and because they can be used to pitch a tarp or tent.
-There are many reasons to carry and use hiking poles, and some will find them annoying or unhelpful thus refusing to carry them altogether.
+Others will carry hiking poles for all the above reasons and because they can be used to pitch a tarp or tent.
+There are many reasons to carry and use hiking poles.

 I advocate hiking poles for aiding in balance, propulsion, and as an aid for climbing steep or precarious hills.
 I also find them extremely useful for setting up my tarps without having to carry an extra pole for shelter setup.